pytorch/serve/examples/custom_endpoint_plugin/README.md

   }
   ```

-  The `model-ready` endpoint reports that the model is not ready since there are no workers that have loaded the model and ready to serve inference requests.
+  The `model-ready` endpoint reports that the models are not ready since there are no workers that have loaded the models and ready to serve inference requests.

-- Step 9: Scale up workers and test the custom endpoint again
+- Step 9: Scale up workers for one of the models and test the custom endpoint

   ```bash
   $ curl -X PUT "http://localhost:8081/models/mnist?min_worker=1&synchronous=true"